15siegela/15siegela.github.io/_posts/2016-08-20-Book-Binge.md

 published: true
 ---
 ## I Bought Some Books
 This morning I spontaneously decided to order some books from a used book store.
-I'm not patiently waiting for the following books to arrive.
+I'm now patiently waiting for the following books to arrive.
 -Infinite Jest
 -American Psycho
 -A Clockwork Orange